St. John's College of Liberal Arts and SciencesQueens Campus

 Environmental science is a growing field in both the public and private sectors.
 The Bachelor of Science (B.S.) in Environmental Science at St. John’s University will prepare you for opportunities in a rapidly evolving global community.

 This interdisciplinary program, which is grounded in St. John’s Vincentian Mission, helps you acquire the skills you need to solve today’s complex environmental problems.
 Environmental catastrophes disproportionately affect poor people in underdeveloped regions.
 As a graduate of the B.S. in Environmental Science, you will be a leader in remedying these issues.

-As an Environmental Science major, you may be eligible to pursue pathways to graduate programs in the School of Education.
+As an Environmental Science major, you may be eligible to pursue pathways to graduate study.

 Laura Schramm, Ph.D.

 For more information about admission to this and other undergraduate programs at St. John’s University, please visit Undergraduate Admission.